-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate Prior authorization is required if it is documented that the member's condition is such that for non-emergency transport other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

 Note: The Medicare ambulance benefit is a transportation benefit.
-Without a transport HAP Senior Plus cannot pay for ambulance services.
+Without a transport HAP Senior Plus Group cannot pay for ambulance services.
 Therefore, if you refuse ambulance transport or treatment, and you are not transported to a facility, ambulance services will not be covered.